- •

 Depending on the season and the ferry company, you may come across special offers for the Athens (All Ports) to Tinos route, including early booking discounts or limited-time promotions.
 To stay informed, follow the Ferryscanner blog, connect with us on social media, or subscribe to our newsletter.
 Any valid offers are automatically applied during the booking process, ensuring you always get the best price for your trip to Tinos.

-Choose your ferry from the Athens to Tinos timetable
+Choose your ferry from the Athens (All Ports) to Tinos timetable

-Heading from Athens to Tinos without or with a vehicle
+Heading from Athens (All Ports) to Tinos without or with a vehicle

 Foot passengers can take ferries from Athens (All Ports) to Tinos, and most sailings are accessible for wheelchair users.
 If you want to double-check what's available, feel free to reach out to our support team.
 It's best to be at the boarding gate at least 60 minutes before the ferry leaves.
 You can also choose extras like Flexi Cancellation and SMS Notifications when booking, to make your trip a bit more carefree.